Bruno-Vdr/vssg/Doc/Workflow.md

 his personal blog.

 - Select a bunch of JPG pictures for today's article,cand copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
-- Run the **vssg convert** command.
-This convert pictures in web friendly and light pictures.
+- [optional] Run the **vssg convert** command.
+This convert JPG pictures in web friendly and light pictures.
-- Open a text editor, and create an ascii text file [details](./Pushing.md)for the article in directory pointed by VSSG_PUSH_DIR .
+- Create an ascii text file [details](./Pushing.md) for the article in directory pointed by VSSG_PUSH_DIR .
 - Write your text, insert any html tag and insert the selected pictures (Format: [img:picture.jpg:"Picture comment"] ).
   To help you, the **vssg convert** command created an html page containing thumbnails with picture names, into the directory pointed by VSSG_IMG_PUSH_DIR.
-To insert an image in your article, just copy the corresponding image label **[img:mypic.jpg:""]**  tag where you want your image to be, and write a comment if any.
+To insert an image in your article, just copy the corresponding image **[img:mypic.jpg:""]**  tag where you want your image to be, and write a comment if any.

 ![Generated HTML page by convert command](pictures/images.png)

-- When text is Ok, go in the topic directory you want to update with this article.
+- When text is Ok, go in the topic directory you want to push with this article.
 - Perform a **vssg push the_article.txt**.
-Check with a local browser if all is fine.
+Check with a browser the local site.
-- If modifications are needed: change the_article.txt and run a vssg modify to update you work.
+- If modifications are needed: change the_article.txt and run a **vssg modify** to update you work ([details](./Pushing.md)).
 - Repeat previous until Ok
 - perform a **vssg chain** if you want link between topic's articles.
 - perform a **vssg bend** if you want to update redirection to the last post.